 Our U.S. Government sales are funded by customer budgets, which operate on an October-to-September fiscal year.
 In February of each year, the President of the United States presents to the Congress the budget for the upcoming fiscal year.
 This budget proposes funding levels for every federal agency and is the result of months of policy and program reviews throughout the Executive branch.
 From February through September of each year, the appropriations and authorization committees of Congress review the President's budget proposals and establish the funding levels for the upcoming fiscal year in appropriations and authorization legislation.
 Once these levels are enacted into law, the Executive Office of the President administers the funds to the agencies.
 There are two primary risks associated with this process.
 First, the process may be delayed or disrupted.
 Changes in congressional schedules, negotiations for program funding levels or unforeseen world events can interrupt the funding for a program or contract.
 Second, funds for multi-year contracts can be changed in subsequent years in the appropriations process.
 In addition, the U.S. Government has increasingly relied on IDIQ contracts and other procurement vehicles that are subject to a competitive bidding and funding process even after the award of the basic contract, adding an additional element of uncertainty to future funding levels.
-Delays in the funding process or changes in funding can impact the timing of available funds or can lead to changes in program content or termination at the government's convenience.
+Delays in the funding process or changes in funding or funding priorities can impact the timing of available funds or can lead to changes in program content or termination at the government's convenience.
 The loss of anticipated funding or the termination of multiple or large programs could have an adverse effect on our future sales and earnings.
+The health and economic crisis created by the Coronavirus pandemic, and the substantial increase in federal spending devoted to addressing multiple aspects of the crisis, might cause changes in federal or agency spending priorities that might impact our customer's willingness or abi